SEI-SEA-1-25/Project_2_Requirements/README.md

   * Use **postman** and **axios** to interact with an API before you decide to use it in your app
   * when choosing an API, _make sure it is a suitable for your project,_ consider the following:
     * does the API require any complicated steps to get an API key? _Are they too complex or slow (takes several days or longer to get a key) for your project?_
-    * **DO NOT** pick an API that requires OAuth!
+    * **DO NOT** pick an API that requires OAuth! _APIs that require OAuth will take up too much time to configure for your p2!_
     * Is is API free? _Does it limit the amount of calls that can be made to it?_
     * Is the API reliable? _Are the responses from the API consistent?_
     * When recieving data back from an API explore it and consider how you could your it in your project.
-  * You should have successfully gotten an API key and interacted with it before choosing to use it in your project
+    * You should have successfully gotten an API key and interacted with it before choosing to use it in your project.
   * [Here](https://github.com/public-apis/public-apis) is a list of free APIs to checkout
   * [Here](https://apilist.fun/) is a collection of APIs for projects
   * [Here](https://www.programmableweb.com/) is an website that lets you search APIs by subject
   * The [gitbook](https://gawdiseattle.gitbook.io/wdi/12-resources/apis) has some useful resources as well.
 * Create wireframes and go through a project planning process.
 Consider what are your:
     * Goals for each 'sprint' -- _what you plan on accomplishing on a daily basis between pod standups._
     * MVP -- _your focus should be on making a MVP with a clean codebase before adding stretch goal features._